Looks Like We Made It

-"Looks Like We Made It" is a song by American singer Barry Manilow, from his 1976 album, This One's for You, composed by Richard Kerr with lyrics by Will Jennings.
-It was released as a single on 20 April 1977.
+"Looks Like We Made It" is a song by American singer Barry Manilow, from his 1976 album This One's for You, composed by Richard Kerr with lyrics by Will Jennings.
+The single was released April 20, 1977.

 Overview

-The song was first released in 1976 on his album This One's For You, and was issued as a single in 1977 where it reached the number one spot on both the U.S. Billboard Hot 100, and the U.S. Adult Contemporary chart.
+The song was first released in 1976 on Barry Manilow's album This One's for You, and was issued as a single in 1977 where it reached the number one spot on both the U.S. Billboard Hot 100, and the U.S. Adult Contemporary chart.
 It is ranked as the 37th greatest U.S. hit of 1977.
-It became his third of five gold records.
+It became Manilow's third of five gold records, and his third and final Billboard number one hit.